rnystrom/BottleRocket/README.md

 - Generated Swift JSON parsing code without dependencies
 - Experiment with functional programming techniques in Swift

+## Installation

+Don't have a good way to do this yet.
+For now:

+- Download project
+- Open `BottleRocket.xcodeproj`
+- Build
+- Expand the Products group, option-click `BottleRocket` and select `Show in Finder`
+- Put the executable somewhere

 ## Example

 Suppose you have two different endpoints that return JSON: